aabbtree77/esp32-vpn/README.md

 - Getting a VPS on, say, Hostinger, and setting up Wireguard manually.
 A solid option that also gets one a public IP, but it involves a monthly fee.

-When needed, I would go with the free plans of Tailscale or its relevant competitors, as a faster alternative to EdgeVPN, for something temporal related to testing.
-For something more permanent, any of these two paid options seems to me quite good-looking: (i) Wireguard on VPS (e.g. Hostinger), or (ii) using [Amazon API Gateway with Websockets](https://www.youtube.com/watch?v=z53MkVFOnIo) directly with ESP32 without MQTT/Linux.
+If pressed, as a faster alternative to EdgeVPN, one could first try some free plans of Tailscale or its relevant competitors.
+Wireguard on VPS (e.g. Hostinger), or even [Amazon API Gateway with Websockets](https://www.youtube.com/watch?v=z53MkVFOnIo) also look viable to me.

 ## Some Photos